 If you are not completely satisfied a comment should be put in writing and addressed to the Hospital Manager.
 All comments and complaints are taken seriously.

 Written complaints against the hospital and clinicians: The Hospital Manager is responsible for ensuring that any complaint is investigated thoroughly and promptly.
-The Hospital Manager or delegated manager will respond to you in writing giving a full explanation of investigations and outcomes and if necessary may also invite you in for a meeting.
+The Hospital Manager or their delegated manager will respond to you in writing giving a full explanation of investigations and outcomes and if necessary, may also invite you in for a meeting.